jluchman/domir/README.md

 # Details

-Having provided some details of what `domin` is capable of, this section moves on to outline details of how `domin` works by way of the structure of the function.
+Having provided some examples of what `domin` can do, this section moves on to outline details of how `domin` works by way of the structure of the function.

-As is noted above, `domin` takes inspiration from the `apply` family of functions and works in a similar way, creating the dominance analysis from three ‘building block’ arguments:
+`domin` estimates models for all possible subsets of the terms submitted to it by repeatedly calling different models and collecting their results. `domin` takes inspiration from the `apply` family of functions and works in a similar way - invoking repeated function calls from three ‘building block’ arguments:

-1.  a formula (`formula_overall`)
+1.  a formula
-2.  a modeling function (`reg`)
+2.  a modeling function
-3.  list of instructions to call an extractor function that obtains a model fit metric (`fitstat`)
+3.  list of instructions to call an extractor function that obtains a model fit metric

-The three arguments above effectively invoke the following process.
+You can think of `domin` as repeatedly invoking the following process:

-`reg(formula_overall) |> fitstat()`
+`modeling_function(formula) |> fit_metric()`

-Hence, the `reg` function is called using the `formula_overall` as argument and the results of the `reg` model are are ‘piped’ to `fitstat` to obtain the fit statitsic that is used for dominance statistic computation.
+Hence, the modeling function is called using the formula input (i.e., a subset of the formuala elements) as its argument and the results of the modeling function are are ‘piped’ to the fit metric function that is used for dominance statistic computation.

-In the sections below, each argument to `domin` is discussed in greater detail.
+In the sections below, each of the three arguments to `domin` is discussed in greater detail.

-## Formula
+## 1) Formula

-The first, and most important, argument for `domin` is the formula inputs and understanding how it is parsed is important for the effective use of `domin`.
+The first, and most important, argument for `domin` is the formula input.
+Understanding how the formula input is constructed and submitted to each call of the modeling function is important for the effective use of `domin`.

+The formula components are the most important pieces of `domin` as they directly define the terms used to dominance analyze the model and, thus, the scope of all subsets of models.

-The formula inputs are derived from three places in `domin`.
+The formula input is derived from three arguments in `domin`.

 1.  the `formula_overall` argument
 2.  the `sets` argument
 3.  the `all` argument

-\*\*\* section in progress \*\*\*
+***section in progress***

 ### `formula_overall`